 We sell our produce at our farmstand on the farm one to three times a week for limited hours, for most of the year.
 Value-added, locally made products from artisanal producers are also available: fresh goat cheese, focaccia, I-Sha’s vegan ice cream (made from local fruits and coconuts), and exquisite local honey and meads from the Wanda Wright Apiary, among others.
 We sell to chefs and caterers, too.

-Luca is well known for his watercolor and acrylic paintings and his work is well collected locally.
-Christina has worked extensively in communication design.
+Luca is well known for his watercolor and acrylic paintings and his work is well collected and often exhibited locally.
+Christina has worked extensively in communication design as a graphic designer, illustrator and interactive designer and art director, and works in mixed media.
 We studied and met at Parsons School of Design in NYC.
 Prior to Hurricane Maria, we also displayed our own and other artists’ work in our ARTbarn Gallery, near the entrance to the farmstand.
 That is under the planning process for reconstruction.
 Other outdoor spaces for the display of art are available, too.

 We welcome non-smoking volunteers to ARTfarm.
 Call us for more information.
 We hire one to four fantastic, enthusiastic non-smoking employees every year, who usually work somewhere between 15 to 30 hours per week for the entire season of five or six months.
+You need to be eligible and permitted to work in the US.
 We do not yet offer housing, but it’s in the works.
 Laughing about something every day is an essential part of our workflow.
 A sense of urgency while working, the ability to take direction, and passion for farming are keys to success on a small diverse production farm.
 If you have those qualities and can enjoy a good running joke, please inquire about working here!

 The Four Laws of Ecology